Undertaker-81/spring-gwt/README.md

-###T est task of Spring and GWT integration with REST backend.
+### Test task of Spring and GWT integration with REST backend.

 ```shell
 mvn gwt:run